WebAssembly/tool-conventions/DynamicLinking.md

 `env.__memory_base`, and similarly for the table (where initialization is to `null`, i.e., a trap will occur if it is called).
-The allocated regions of the table and memory are guaranteed to be at least as aligned as the library requests in the `memoryalignment, tablealignment` properties.
+The allocated regions of the table and memory are guaranteed to be at least as aligned as the library requests in the `memoryalignment` and `tablealignment` properties.
 The library can then place memory and table segments at the proper locations using those imports.

 If `needed_dynlibs_count > 0` then the loader, before loading the library, will